 Recommendation

-The HR administrator should check if the changes in the employee’s job and/or compensation information are displayed as expected!
+The HR administrator should check if the changes in the employee’s job and/or compensation information are displayed as expected.

 For this, he or she can check the Job Information block and/or Compensation Information block of the employee’s Employee Files.
 In case the changes are effective on a future date, select the Pending future change in Job Information (mm/dd/yy) link and/or the Pending future change in Compensation Information (mm/dd/yy) link to view the changes.